 - Mathematical and Logical reasoning

-The CAHSEE Math test section includes two parts with a break in between them.
+The Math section includes two parts with a break in between them.
 There is no time restriction for completing the test.
-You may take as much time as you need to within the time limits of a regular school day.
+You may take as much time as you need within the time limits of a regular school day.
 The tests are done in the paper-based format only.

 For practice questions, samples, and more information about the test content and questions, you may refer to the official test study guide available online (http://www.cde.ca.gov/ta/tg/hs/documents/mathstudyguide08.pdf).

 The scores of the CAHSEE tests, including the Math test, are available after around seven weeks of the examination date.
-Scores for the CAHSEE tests generally range between 275 and 450; and a score of 350 or more is required to be considered as passed.
+Scores generally range between 275 and 450; and a score of 350 or more is required to be considered as passed.
 Individual test scores are always considered confidential and are not published without appropriate permissions.

-Tips to Score High in the CAHSEE Math Test
+Tips to Score High in the Math Test

 CAHSEE is not a difficult test to pass through, more so because it is grounded on what you have learnt through grade 11.
 However, it is always better to know how to perform well in the test and score high.
-Here are five tips that can help you score well in the CAHSEE Math test:
+Here are five tips that can help you score well:

 - Focus on what you have learnt already.
-The test tries to evaluate your basic Math and arithmetic abilities according to what you have already learnt; therefore, the foremost important thing to do to score good in a CAHSEE test is to focus and pay attention to what is being taught.
+The test tries to evaluate your basic Math and arithmetic abilities according to what you have already learnt; therefore, the foremost important thing to do to score good is to focus and pay attention to what is being taught.

 - Use the official study guide.
-The official study guides available for ELA and Math are the best prep and practice sources for CAHSEE testing today.
+The official study guides available for ELA and Math are the best prep and practice sources.
 Hence, do not miss these free, online sources.

 - Plan for and prepare.
 You get to take the test several times in your high school years.
 You may start taking the test in your tenth grade; and if you are not successful, you may retake only the required parts of the test in your 11th and 12th grades.